Back to all articles

 2. Syntax and Instruction Hallucination

 Every PLC manufacturer has its own dialect.
 What Rockwell calls a COP instruction, AutomationDirect calls CPD, and Siemens handles via BLKMOV.
-General AI models often mix these up, producing a “Frankenstein” syntax that looks correct at first glance but fails to compile.
+General AI models often mix these up, producing syntax that looks correct at first glance but fails to compile.

-3. The Lack of IDE Integration
+4. The Lack of IDE Integration

 The biggest hurdle is the "import/export" problem.
 A general AI gives you text.
 To get that text into a PLC, you often need to format it as a specifically structured XML file or a CSV with very strict headers.
 General agents aren't designed to handle the "boilerplate" required to actually get code into the controller.